 Testing Strategy

-100% code coverage is a starting point, not a finish line.
-A test suite can achieve full coverage while still missing critical bugs.
+100% code coverage is a good starting point, but the road to the finish line is still long: it simply guarantees every line ran at least once, not that the code is free of bugs.
 Pithos uses a multi-layered testing strategy where each level catches bugs that the others miss.

 function divide(a: number, b: number): number {